riscv/sail-riscv/README.md

 file, edit it as needed, and pass it to the simulator using the `--config` option.

+To override only a small subset of options while using the default configuration or a custom configuration file as a base, the `--config-override` option can be used.
+This option allows one or more additional JSON configuration files to be specified, whose fields take precedence over those in the base configuration.

 Information on other options for the simulator is available from `build/c_emulator/sail_riscv_sim -h`.